-Product Ratio: A goal of the Chewelah Farmers Market is to have less than 40% of the total gross sales on any market day attributed to crafts, art, baked goods or other processed or value-added products that are not considered locally raised or resold produce, plants, meat, eggs, dairy or honey.
+Product Ratio: A goal of the Chewelah Farmers Market is to have less than 40% of the total gross sales on any market day attributed to crafts, art, baked goods, or other processed or value-added products that are not considered locally raised or resold produce, plants, meat, eggs, dairy, or honey.

 Hours of Operation

-In both market events, vendors are expected to attend each market day and are required to remain open for business until market closing.
+Vendors are expected to attend each market day and are required to remain open for business until market closing.
 Leaving the market before close of business without consent of the Market Manager or Board President will result in an additional $50 fee, which must be paid before the vendor sets up again at the market.

 A Vendor Daily Report will be given to each vendor prior to closing each market day.
-The Report must be accurately, honestly, and completely filled out and turned in to the Market Manager along with fee payment during the vendor checkout process.
+The report must be accurately, honestly, and completely filled out and turned in to the Market Manager along with fee payment during the vendor checkout process.
 All dollar amounts, including calculated commissions, shall be rounded to the nearest dollar.

-Nonmembers selling products at the community booth will complete a Vendor Daily Report and pay a fee of 12% of gross sales.
+Non-members selling products at the Community Booth will complete a Vendor Daily Report and pay a fee of 12% of gross sales.